ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 If the tool reports no errors, then the `ezxmltext` is fixed.
 You may rerun the command without the `--dry-run` option in order to actually update the database with the correct XmlText.

-Once you have fixed all the dump files in `ezxmltext-export/`, you may skip the `--content-object` option and the script will import all the dump files located in the `export-dir`:
+Once you have fixed all the dump files in `ezxmltext-export/`, you may skip the `--content-object` option and the script imports all the dump files located in the `export-dir`:

 `php -d memory_limit=1536M bin/console ezxmltext:import-xml --export-dir=ezxmltext-export -v`